truehaley/wren/doc/site/performance.markdown

 [nan tagging]: http://wingolog.org/archives/2011/05/18/value-representation-in-javascript-implementations

-All values are stored internally in Wren as small, eight-byte double-precision floats.
+All values are typcially stored internally in Wren as small, eight-byte double-precision floats.
+(Though Wren may also be built to use 32-bit floats.)
 Since that is also Wren's number type, in order to do arithmetic, no conversion is needed before the "raw" number can be accessed: a value holding a number *is* a valid double.
 This keeps arithmetic fast.